Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "Where?
 When?!"

 "Deep space!"
 Eleven answered.
 "Their pod was heading for the spacelane between the Allied Vgork Kingdoms and Domain space, not far from Freeport Eighty-Seven.
-That was… about [two months] ago.
+That was... about [two months] ago.
 They would definitely have reached the lanes by now, and been detected."

 "Then what?"

 "That depends who found them.
 Most ships wouldn’t knowingly take a human on board, and they were in no condition to fight.
-Their… the pod’s medical scanner was reporting that all three were badly hurt."
+Their... the pod’s medical scanner was reporting that all three were badly hurt."

 The news seemed to enrage and disgust him.
 He let go of her harness and spun away.
 He took a deep breath and let it out with a frustrated vocalization before turning back and facing her.

 "What.
 Does.
 That.
 Mean?"
 He asked, firmly.

-"It means… most shipmasters would have just left them.
-Gaoians probably wouldn’t, but that’s a long way from Gaoian space, and if the Hunters found them first…"
+"It means... most shipmasters would have just left them.
+Gaoians probably wouldn’t, but that’s a long way from Gaoian space, and if the Hunters found them first..."

 She trailed off: his glare was only getting worse.